orlandoocosta/aws-stepfunctions/Readme.md

 - From the AWS Toolkit select `Create Lambda SAM Applicaiton`.
 It's going to generate a dummy lambda function anda a template.yaml where the function is define.

 - Create a new file with the Step Funciton worflow.
-To call the lambda function the arn will be like `arn:aws:lambda:<region>:123456789012:<function_name>`
+To create a lambda task, use the following arn `arn:aws:lambda:<region>:123456789012:<function_name>`

 - Create a new file like where it's needed to define `LAMBDA_ENDPOINT=http://host.docker.internal:3001`(eg: aws-stepfunctions-local-credentials.txt) This is needed to run the `docker amazon/aws-stepfunctions-local command`